 For the most part, this is to prevent people from sharing affiliate links on their pins and profiles, but it hurts those trying to get specific with their tracking.

 Want to understand the parameters inside your newsletter that contribute the majority of traffic to your website?

 Then, appending UTMs to your URLs can help.

-Let’s look at an example instant update email by Redfin.
+Let’s look at an example email by Redfin.

 All of the links inside the above email share these UTM parameters:

 utm_medium : email

 utm_source : myredfin

 With that said, Redfin has correctly set up different utm_content values for all of their links (the screenshot above displays the unique values for each link).
 So, even when the subscribers of the myredfin list go to the same page, redfin knows the link they have clicked.

 Now, let’s look at a bad example of UTM.